d4software/tweetthis/README.md

 # Tweetthis.js

-## Turn any <div> into a tweetable quote
+## Turn any `div` into a tweetable quote

 A javascript snippet which turns any `div` with the class `tweetthis` into a tweetable quote.

-### Example

-I made this div tweetable with tweetthis.js #omg[ Tweet This](https://twitter.com/intent/tweet?text=I%20made%20this%20div%20tweetable%20with%20tweetthis.js%20%23omg%20http%3A%2F%2Flocalhost%3A8000%2Fexample.html)

 ### Prerequisites

 Tweetthis.js was extracted from [QueryTree](https://querytreeapp.com/), so relies on the same prerequisites we used there;

-- jQuery 3.3.1

-  to make the JS work
+- jQuery 3.3.1 - to make the JS work

-- Bootstrap

-  button styling
+- Bootstrap - button styling

-- Font Awesome

-  for the Twitter icon
+- Font Awesome - for the Twitter icon

 ### Usage